meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step2.md

 This Katacoda environment allows you to modify the Python code and see the results.
 Simply browse the code in the editor and edit it then type CTRL+c in the terminal to quit Docker Compose and start it again with the `docker-compose up` command.

 So let's think about reliability of this system.
 To start tracking SLIs we'll consider what our user journey should be.
-Go to the water pump web app and explore! https://2886795280-5000-ollie01.environments.katacoda.com/
+Go to the water pump web app and explore!
+Click on IoT Project in Katacoda to open the app.

 One of the main functions on this page is the ability to add a new water pump.
 Can you add one?

-Go to the app and add new pumps! https://2886795280-5000-ollie01.environments.katacoda.com/
+Go to the app and add new pumps!

 ![Water Pump](../assets/water-pump-app.png)